DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 ### Step 3 - GNPS and Cytoscape
 - Go on Global Natural Product Social Molecular Networking web-platform http://gnps.ucsd.edu
-- Run a Data Analysis job following the GNPS data analysis 2.0 workflow.
+- Run a Data Analysis job following the GNPS feature-based molecular networking (FBMN) workflow.
 Important: the molecular networks will be generated from the .MGF file export with MZmine2 or Optimus, and MS-Cluster will not be used.
-See GNPS documentation https://bix-lab.ucsd.edu/display/Public/GNPS+data+analysis+workflow+2.0#GNPSdataanalysisworkflow2.0-GNPSdataanalysisworkflow2.0%3AOFFLINEversion and video tutorials for how to use GNPS https://www.youtube.com/channel/UCufTdDIUPjfoN604Igv_29g/videos
+See the [FBMN documentation](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking/) and video tutorials for how to use GNPS https://www.youtube.com/channel/UCufTdDIUPjfoN604Igv_29g/videos
-- Import your molecular networks in Cytoscape following GNPS documentation https://bix-lab.ucsd.edu/display/Public/Molecular+Networking+Documentation
+- Import your molecular networks in Cytoscape following GNPS documentation [https://ccms-ucsd.github.io/GNPSDocumentation/](https://ccms-ucsd.github.io/GNPSDocumentation/).
 - In Cytoscape, import the output table of the Jupyter notebook (features_quantification_matrix_transposed_with_significant_correlation_pvalue_corrected.csv) into your molecular networks.
 - In Cytoscape, use the Select function to select the nodes with significant bioactivity (typical threshold would be r2 > 0.8 and p-value < -0.02).
 - In Cytoscape, bypass the style of these nodes as needed (the node size or node shape can be used to visualize).
 Piechart diagrams can be used to display the distribution of an ion accross samples.